odinuge/homelab/README.md

 - [ESPHome](https://esphome.io) for creating simple & cheap sensors with `esp32/esp8266`s

 # Old TODOS

+- Looking into geo replication for off site backups.
+  - Longhorn support backups to s3, and just works!
+- Look into running longhorn
+  - Longhorn looks awesome, but has no support for aarch64. _EDIT_: Supports aarch64 now!
-- ~Look into running ceph~
+- Look into running ceph
-  - Small pain with images only supporting x86\_64.
+  - Small pain with images only supporting x86_64.
 Some support arm64 tho., but none works on arm32.
   - Deploying simple ceph cluster with rook used about 4.5GiB memory when idle, aka. eating a bit too much on rpi4
   - gluster works well, and is stabel as hell, and only use about ~200MiB per node, so ill stick with that.
 - Switch to [Cilium](https://cilium.io/) for networking (instead of flannel).